 The special education system can be complicated and confusing.
 Fremont Union High School District (FUHSD) is dedicated to helping families navigate the waters of disability support as partners in support of each student’s education.
 In order to learn more from each other, FUHSD is offering an opportunity for parents to speak directly with Nancy Sullivan, Director of Educational and Special Services.
 This informal group setting is intended to offer an exchange of information and ideas, to improve the quality of programs and services in the district.
-In an attempt to meet various parent schedules, Nancy will be available in both the morning and evening on the dates below.
+In an attempt to meet various parent schedules, Nancy will be available in both the morning and evening on March 26.
 We look forward to working together.

 - March 26, 2019 at 10 a.m. and 7 p.m.

-All meetings will be located in the Board Room at the FUHSD District Office, located at 589 W. Fremont Ave., Sunnyvale.
+This meeting will be located in the Board Room at the FUHSD District Office, located at 589 W. Fremont Ave., Sunnyvale.

 Bring your questions and ideas, but some possible topics to discuss include: